zahraei1376/zahraei1376/README.md

 # 👋 Hi!
 I'm Zahra

-## 💻 I am trying to be a programmer
+## 💻 I am trying to be a better programmer

-- 🏢  I'm currently working at Saminray comany
+- 🏢  I'm currently working at Saminray company.
-- 💻  I'm a Frontend developer with React
+- 💻  I'm a Frontend developer with React.
-- 🤝  Connect with me on LinkedIn and Email
+- 🤝  Connect with me on LinkedIn and Email.
-- 💬  I like to talk about new ideas
+- 💬  I like to talk about new ideas.

 ## 👩 About Me